rust-lang/rfcs/text/0000-usize-panic-overflow.md

 The natural evolution would be towards overflow checking all arithmetic.
-It is my hope that one product of this effort will be identifying small places that optimizations and code generation can be improved to either further minimize the overhead of overflow checks, and thus help enable this future.
+It is my hope that one product of this effort will be identifying small places that optimizations and code generation can be improved further minimize the overhead of overflow checks, and thus help enable this future.
 Nevertheless, I do not believe that checking all arithmetic by default is a realistic short-term possibility.